arqalite/fire-king-guide/src/combos/ponix/2_2-card-generic.md

 8. Link Summon [_Promethean Princess, Bestower of Flames_].
 9. Activate Promethean Princess: Special Summon Arvata from the GY.

-> Depending on the second card, there might be other lines available that offer you certain advantages.
+> This combo is great when you're first learning Fire Kings, but depending on the second card, there might be other lines available that offer you certain advantages.
 >
-> This line is great when you just started learning about Fire Kings, but we encourage reading and learning the other combos as well in order to make the most out of your deck.
+> As such, we encourage reading and learning the other combos in this guide as well, so you can make the most out of your deck.
 {{#include ../../common/links.md}}